Home » Recipes » Breakfast » Egg White French Toast

 The mixture shouldn’t split – it means you shouldn’t see spots only with egg whites.

-Step 3: Dipping And Frying
+Step 3: Soaking And Frying

 Warm some coconut oil in a large non-stick skillet over medium heat.